dschlyter/dotfiles/wiki/vim.md

 * <Ctrl-Alt-Down> to add multicursors on the next line
 * `C-d` or `gb` to select current word and add a multicursor
 * `v` to select multiple lines, and then `I` to insert at start of line map xe /^[ .,()]*e/e<CR>

+# ZIP!

+You can "zip" two blocks of texts with multicursors.
+Useful to set up for a macro modification of the lines.

+1. Bring the multicursor to one of the blocks, and yank with `yy`
+2. Go to the other block and `p`